pmcabrales/kafka-workshop/README.md

 After that you have to paste this configuration [ (link to source_postgreSQL.properties)](connect/source_postgreSQL.properties) to start the source connector.

-## Step 3
-Change the code to consume the new topic we have created in step 1.

 Now you have finished the workshop.
 Congratulations!